tendermint/go-amino/README.md

 You app needs to do three things to take full advantage of this:

-1. For every interface you wish to serialize, define a holder struct

-	with some helper methods, like FooerS wraps Fooer in common_test.go
+1. For every interface you wish to serialize, define a holder struct with some helper methods, like FooerS wraps Fooer in common_test.go

-2. In all structs that include this interface, include the wrapping struct
+2. In all structs that include this interface, include the wrapping struct instead.

-	instead.
 Functionally, this also fulfills the interface, so except for setting it or casting it to a sub-type it works the same.

-3. Register the interface implementations as in the last init of common_test.go
+3. Register the interface implementations as in the last init of common_test.go.
 If you are currently using go-wire, you should be doing this already

 The benefits here is you can now run any of the following methods, both for efficient storage in our go app, and a common format for rpc / humans.